-- Assigned to each nursing facility and dedicated to all TIHP members in residence - Liaison between the NP and facility staff - Rounds on each TIHP member and alerts NP to changes in member condition or transitions - Partners with the NP to coordinate care and follow up for the TIHP member.
+- Assigned to each nursing facility and dedicated to all TIHP members in residence - Liaison between the NP and facility staff - Rounds on each TIHP member and alerts NP to changes in member condition or transitions - Partners with the NP to coordinate care and follow up for the TIHP member

-The RNCC will be in the facility on weekdays as scheduled .
-Contact the RNCC or the NP if you have any concerns with a TIHP member.
+The NP/RNCC will be in the facility on weekdays as scheduled .
+Contact the NP or RNCC if you have any concerns with a TIHP member.